purvitrivedi/project-one/README.md

 > * Wall Kicks
 > * Score Implementaion & Styling

 The 12 x 20 grid was made by creating 240 divs within the main grid wrapper.
-The 240 divs would be reffered as 'cells' in this README.
+The 240 divs would be reffered to as 'cells' in this README.
+A single div would be reffered to as 'cell'

-Each cell in the was given id it's cell number as this would help in Tetrimino positioning and rotations.
+Each cell in the was given an id of its cell number as this would help with Tetrimino positioning and rotations.
 The top row was given a class of 'top' for game over logic and every alternative grid was give the class of 'odd' for styling.

-The movement of a block is achieved by adding and removing 'occupied' cell class.
+The movement of a cell is achieved by adding and removing 'occupied' cell class.
 As the block moves position - the class is removed form the previous cell and applied to the new one.
-The block falls down on a timer, with the width of the grid added at each interval.
+The block falls down on a timer, with the entire width of the grid added at each interval.

 ### Day Two: